UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/13-intro-jupyter-lab.md

 ## Getting Started with JupyterLab

-While many software developers will often use an integrated development environment (IDE) or a text editor to create and edit their Python programs we will be using [JupyterLab][jupyterlab] during this lesson.
+While many software developers will often use an integrated development environment (IDE) or a text editor to create and edit their Python programs we will be using [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/) during this lesson.

-JupyterLab is an application with a web-based user interface from [Project Jupyter][jupyter] that enables one to work with documents and activities such as Jupyter notebooks, text editors, terminals, and even custom components in a flexible, integrated, and extensible manner.
+JupyterLab is an application with a web-based user interface from [Project Jupyter](https://jupyter.org/about) that enables one to work with documents and activities such as Jupyter notebooks, text editors, terminals, and even custom components in a flexible, integrated, and extensible manner.
 JupyterLab requires a reasonably up-to-date browser (ideally a current version of Chrome, Safari, or Firefox); Internet Explorer versions 9 and below are *not* supported.

-We will access JupyterLab through a cloud-based server called JupyterHub (through the organization Unidata), which will cut down on the technical problems you may face while installing JupyterLab on your computer.
-However, JupyterLab is included as part of the Anaconda Python distribution which is a free program for running python-language code (similar to how bash and zsh are programs that run the bash programming language).
-Instructions on installing and running Anaconda/JupyterLab on your personal computer will be included at the end of the episode.
+We will access JupyterLab through a cloud-based server called JupyterHub (our instance was made for us by the organization [Unidata](https://www.unidata.ucar.edu/)), which will cut down on the technical problems you may face while installing JupyterLab on your computer.
+However, JupyterLab is also included as part of the Anaconda Python distribution which is a free program for running python-language code (similar to how bash and zsh are programs that run the bash programming language).
+Instructions on installing and running Anaconda/JupyterLab on your personal computer can be found on the [setup page].

 > ## JupyterLab?
 What about Jupyter notebooks?